Why Does My Teen With ADHD Get Overwhelmed So Easily? Teen Therapy in Barrie

-Being a teenager is already challenging.
-Between school, friendships, identity development, and future plans, there is a lot to manage.
+Being a teenager can feel overwhelming on its own.
+Between school, friendships, family expectations, extracurriculars, and future plans, there is already a lot to juggle.
 When a teen is also living with ADHD, those everyday pressures can feel even more intense.

 In today’s fast-paced, highly connected world, teens are constantly juggling deadlines, social expectations, and digital distractions.
 Inattention can affect schoolwork, part-time jobs, and the ability to complete important tasks.
 Hyperactivity and impulsivity can impact relationships and make it harder to pause, reflect, or think through decisions.

-Over time, this combination can lead to emotional shutdown, avoidance, and a sense of giving up.
+Over time, many teens start feeling frustrated with themselves.
+They may wonder why tasks seem so much harder for them than they do for everyone else.
+This can lead to emotional shutdown, avoidance, and a feeling of wanting to give up before even getting started..
 If you are a teen, or a parent of a teen who notices frequent overwhelm, difficulty starting tasks, or trouble following through, Mindfulness Therapy may be a helpful and supportive approach.

 back of woman sitting on bench